 What is Dwell Time?

 Dwell time is how long a visitor stays on your page after clicking from search results before returning to the SERP.
-It signals content quality and relevance to search engines.
+It signals content quality and.

 What is Dwell Time?